OpenScraping/openscraping-api-server-nodejs/README.md

 Now go to [http://localhost:8080/](http://localhost:8080/) to see the test console:
 <p align="center"><img src='http://i.imgur.com/AvpwGCK.jpg' alt='OpenScraping API Server Test Console' width='870'></p>

+**Warning**: Do not expose this API externally, at it exposes a proxy at /api/proxy that can download any HTML from the Internet.

 ### Accessing the API Server programatically

 Below is sample code that assumes you have jQuery available and loaded.
 It should be straighforward to access the API from any other language.